WenzhiDong/Heart_Disease_Analysis/README.md

 # heart_disease_analysis

 ## Selected topic
 We want to study how body conditions relate to the heart disease.
+Using some known information, we will try to build models and predict if a person would get heart diease.

 ## Reason they selected the topic
-Learning this can help us find the potential patients, then we can get treated earlier to save their lives.
+Learning this can help us find the potential patients, then we can get treated earlier.

 ## Description of the source of data